All Episodes

 It's not a total surprise to me.

-I I've spent many, many years wondering how you could possibly protect the sky over a major country.
+I've spent many, many years wondering how you could possibly protect the sky over a major country.

-I'm like I can see why, you know, if maybe one missile was coming in, you could you know get a beat on it or something, but it doesn't just doesn't seem to me that anybody can guard their sky.
+I mean, I can see why, you know, if maybe one missile was coming in, you could, you know, get a beat on it or something.

 It doesn't seem doable.

-So I think uh Putin is probably being kind of smart, if it's Putin, to remind us every day, you know, Europe doesn't have any air defense.
+So I think Putin is probably being kind of smart, if it's Putin, to remind us every day, you know, Europe doesn't have any air defense.

-So if you want to cause some trouble, you want to get into a big war, don't count on air defense, because you don't have any.
+So if you want to cause some trouble, you want to get into a big war, don't count on air defense because you don't have any.

 We don't know that.